renovatebot/renovate/docs/usage/merge-confidence.md

 The percentages for `Adoption` and `Passing` are weighted towards Organizations, private repositories, and projects with high test reliability.
 This means those values aren't _raw_ percentages.

-## Roadmap

-High-level information on planned improvements is available in the [Merge Confidence Roadmap Project](https://github.com/whitesource/merge-confidence/projects/1) on GitHub.

 ## Questions and feedback